Plumbing Permits: When Required, How to Apply & What It Costs

 Do I need a permit to replace a water heater myself?

-In most U.S. jurisdictions, yes — replacing a water heater requires a permit even if you're doing it yourself.
-The permit ensures the connections to gas, electricity, or water meet current safety codes.
+In most U.S. jurisdictions, yes.
+Replacing a water heater requires a permit even if you're doing it yourself, because the permit ensures the connections to gas, electricity, or water meet current safety codes.
 Some areas also require that a licensed plumber perform or supervise the replacement.
 Always check with your local building department before proceeding.

 What happens if I sell my house with unpermitted plumbing work?